cr1cr1/archlinux-bootstrap/README.md

 # ArchLinux bootstrapping scripts

-This repository contains scripts to bootstrap an ArchLinux installation and most of the software I use as a daily driver
+This repository contains scripts to bootstrap an ArchLinux installation and most of the software I use as a daily driver.

+## Deprecated

+This repository is deprecated in favor of [pimp-my-arch](https://github.com/thedataflows/pimp-my-arch).

 ## Usage